 - 1. The Owner-Architect Agreement may be one of the following standard forms of agreement published by the American Institute of Architects (AIA): - a.
-AIA Document B101-2007, Owner-Architect Agreement - b.
-AIA Document B102-2007 and B201-2007, Owner-Architect Agreement - c.
-AIA Document B103-2007, Owner-Architect Agreement - d.
+AIA Document B101-2017 Owner-Architect Agreement. - b.
+AIA Document B102-2017 and B201-2017, Owner-Architect Agreement - c.
+AIA Document B103-2017, Owner-Architect Agreement - d.
 AIA Document B108-2009, Standard Form of Agreement Between Owner-Architect for a Federally Funded or Federally Insured Project - e.
 AIA Document B109-2010 Owner-Architect Agreement for a Multi-family Residential or Mixed Use Residential Project - f.
-Another industry standard form of agreement approved by Minnesota Housing - 2.
-The AIA Document A201-2007 General Conditions of the Contract for Construction must accompany the Owner-Architect Agreement.
+Another industry standard form of agreement approved by Minnesota Housing - g.
+Regardless of which form of agreement is used, the following conditions must be met: - i.
+Compliance with Minnesota Housing's Sustainable Housing Standards as identified in Chapter 8 of the Rental Housing Design/Construction Standards must be included in the Basic Services. - ii.
+Civil Engineering must be included as a consultant retained under the Architect's Basic Services.
+The AIA Document A201- 2007 or 2017 General Conditions of the Contract for Construction must accompany the Owner-Architect Agreement.
 This may be done by reference.
-Any modifications or extension of the general conditions must be via supplementary conditions. - 3.
-The Architect of Record must be required to provide basic services and maintain full responsibility for work performed by all professional design consultants, unless otherwise approved by Minnesota Housing.
-Refer to Architecture Services within this Architect's Guide for additional requirements regarding architecture services. - 4.
-The Owner-Architect Agreement must include all pre-development services and any other known professional services expected to be paid out of project proceeds. - 5.
-The Owner-Architect Agreement must stipulate a basis for compensation and comply with Minnesota Housing architecture compensation requirements. - 6.
-Any optional provisions that may be appropriate to adapt the standard agreement must be conducted through amendment and receive Minnesota Housing approval prior to executing. - 7.
-Prior to executing the Owner-Architect Agreement, a draft copy of the agreement must be forwarded to Minnesota Housing for review and approval. - 8.
-If the project is federally funded, the Owner-Architect Agreement may be subject to Section 3 and Minority or Women Owned Business Compliance (MBE/WBE).
+Any modifications or extension of the general conditions must be via supplementary conditions. - The Architect of Record must be required to provide basic services and maintain full responsibility for work performed by all professional design consultants, unless otherwise approved by Minnesota Housing.
+Refer to Architecture Services within this Architect's Guide for additional requirements regarding architecture services. - 3.
+The Owner-Architect Agreement must include all pre-development services and any other known professional services expected to be paid out of project proceeds. - 4.
+The Owner-Architect Agreement must stipulate a basis for compensation and comply with Minnesota Housing architecture compensation requirements.

-9. If Minnesota Housing is the lead lender and loan proceeds will be used as a construction loan, the Architect of Record must familiarize him or herself with the Minnesota Housing Assignment of Architect's Contract.
+- 5. Any optional provisions that may be appropriate to adapt the standard agreement must be conducted through amendment and receive Minnesota Housing approval prior to executing. - 6.
+Prior to executing the Owner-Architect Agreement, a draft copy of the agreement must be forwarded to Minnesota Housing for review and approval. - 7.
+If the project is federally funded, the Owner-Architect Agreement may be subject to Section 3 and Minority or Women Owned Business Compliance (MBE/WBE). - 8.
+If Minnesota Housing is the lead lender and loan proceeds will be used as a construction loan, the Architect of Record must familiarize him or herself with the Minnesota Housing Assignment of Architect's Contract.
 This document must be executed at, or prior to, loan closing.